 Q: My student did some additional extra credit but their grade went down.
 Shouldn't extra credit always raise their grade?

 A: Not necessarily.
-Adding a new extra credit assignment will change the total points possible in the extra credit category and could lower the student’s percentage in that category.
+When using the optional extra credit feature within weighting, adding a new extra credit assignment will change the total points possible in the extra credit category and could lower the student’s percentage in that category.

 We recommend that you leave the percent possible for extra credit at zero until the very end of the term.
 This way the students can see the points they are accumulating against points possible, but their grade won't changed based on extra credit until you change it to the final percentage possible.